dgbeale/froggit/step-03/README.md

      frog.image = "frog" + str(frog.frame)
 3. Now we need to call this function, so add this to the first line in the update function
      frog_hop()
+4. Noe test the code.
+5. Once this is running successfully, you will see that it's a bit too fast, we need to slow it down.
+6. So, in our frog_hop section, instead of incrementing the frame by 1, let's increment by 0.5
+  frog.frame += 0.5
+7. But we have now image with '.5' in the name, so we'll add an int function when using the frame value.
+  frog.image = "frog" + str(int(frog.frame))